PixelWizards/com.pixelwizards.utilities/README.md

 * Window/Analysis/UVPreview - preview model UV in the Editor
 * Window/Analysis/UVInspector- another tool to preview model UV in the Editor
 * Tools/ResourceChecker - shows resources loaded in a scene, very useful for optimizing builds
+* Edit/Distribute/Along X / Y / Z - distributes selected game objects in the scene
+* Edit/Physics Settler - allows you to activate physics in edit mode to 'drop' / settle objects dynamically
 * various other tools - 'Create GameObject at Root' etc

 ### Samples